Associate Professor of Computer Science

 Gregory M. Kapfhammer

-I received my PhD in Computer Science from the University of Pittsburgh, working with Professor Mary Lou Soffa in the area of testing techniques for database applications.
+I received my PhD in Computer Science from the University of Pittsburgh, working with Professor Mary Lou Soffa to develop and experimentally evaluate testing techniques for database applications.
 In past experience, I was a Research Associate at Cigital Research Labs.
 Above and beyond being a computer scientist, I am proud to be a Christian, husband, and father.
 If you are interested in communicating with me, then you may view my complete contact information.
-You can check my Weekly Schedule Spring 2013 if you would like to schedule a meeting with me.
+You can check my Weekly Schedule Fall 2013 if you would like to schedule a meeting with me.
 If you want to learn more about me, then please read my Biographical Sketch and try a Google search.
 More information about the content of my Web site is available by viewing the recent changes or performing a search.

 Link to this Page